chesterbeckett/chesterbeckett.github.io/_posts/2024-12-10-BuffaloWings.md

 ## Prepare the blue cheese dipping sauce

-You dont have to make the dipping sauce, but it does go well with the wings!
+You don't have to make the dipping sauce, but it does go well with the wings!

 1. Add all the ingredients into a mixing bowl.
 2. Stir up the mix, ensuring you break up the cheese.